agbanusi/Pet-Care-AI/README.md

 New Features:

 - Add auth to the app
-- Flesh it out as a fully function api call
+- Flesh it out as a fully function api
+- Web application with React
 - Personalize with user session and id after auth
 - Increase data soure material
 - Speed up response time (average is 25s)